CSC322-Grinnell/graduate-outcomes/README.md

 - Our `filter` model test only validates a valid filter.
 We need to create more tests for invalid filters, as well as add a conditional validation for the presence of the `value2` attribute in the model.

 # To-Dos
+- Accommodating more variables for files
 - Live previews of the chart while form is being created/edited
 - Change form depending on what chart type user selects
+- Restore user selection when the user tries to edit the visualization
 - Add more chart types (i.e. scatter plots, line charts)
-- Add multiple filters functionality (so user can add as many filters as needed)
+- Add & remove multiple filters functionality (so user can add as many filters as needed)
 - More comprehensive integration test
-- Unit tests for uploading files
-- Consider Filter implementation (as described in the 'Tests' section)
-- Re-think visualization create form for readability
+- Comprehensive testing for visualization
-- Add deletion functionality for visualizations
+- Color scheme for visualization

 # Notes & Considerations
 - Currently, empty filters are being saved into the database on form creation due to a lack of robust validation.
 Moving forward, we would like to add more conditional validations that check if a filter is empty before attempting to save -- this is an issue we have because if we validate the model, the form does not allow an empty filter input.